01 of 06

 Filling the Empanadas

 Although you do want plump, well-stuffed empanadas, it's important not to overfill them.
-You'll end up with filling that leaks out in the oven, making a mess.
-(Those empanadas still taste good, however, so no need to throw them out or anything!).
+You'll end up with filling that leaks out when baked in the oven, making a mess.
+(Those empanadas still taste good, however, so no need to throw them out or anything).

 04 of 06

 This is an easy but important step.
 Dip your finger in a bowl of water and run your finger along the entire edge of the circle of dough, lightly dampening it.
 Fold the empanada in half, enclosing the filling, and press the edges together firmly all the way around, lengthening and thinning them slightly as you press them together.
 Take the time to perform this step carefully, as it will prevent the filling from finding ways to leak out in the oven during baking.Continue to 5 of 6 below.

 There is an easy way to crimp the edge of an empanada just by using the tines of a fork.
 This can be a good method for appetizer-size fried empanadas.
 In fact, a fork-crimped edge is so common on fried empanadas that when you see an empanada like that, you can almost assume it's fried.
 The traditional braided edge, or repulgue, is more common on baked empanadas.

 The type of braid and shape of the empanada can let you know what's inside if you know the code of your particular neighborhood bakery.
 Bolivian-style empanadas, called salteñas, are braided along the top, rather than the side.
 If you see an empanada braided along the top, be aware that it might have a very runny filling.
 Salteñas are famous for their liquidy fillings, which is good to know before you take a bite and it all runs down your arm.